turingschool/frontend-mod-1-prework/section4/reflection.md

   * List of student names and their cohort

 Object
 This data has more context to be recorded, and would make for an excellent object.
 It could even be an array of objects, I suppose!
 I would name this object studentData.
-If it were an array of objects, I would name it turingStudents. the data is related.
+If it were an array of objects, I would name it turingStudents.
+This data is relational, which would make storing it in a regular array tricky, as it could be subject to confusing reorganization.

   * Ingredients and amount of each ingredient to bake a cake

 Object
-As this data is relational, I would store it in an object.
+As this data is relational (meaning it is important that the correct quantities are connected to the ingredient names), I would store it in an object.
 It would be easier to manipulate if the measurements were vales to ingredient keys, and less likely to get confusing.
 I would name this object cakeRecipe

   * All my favorite restaurants